-Jennifer Hull is a managing director in BRG’s Capital Markets Accounting practice, which specializes in matters concerning the regulation of and securities trading by brokers-dealers, investment advisers, hedge funds, insurance companies and banks.
+Jennifer Hull is a managing director in BRG’s Capital Markets Accounting practice, which specializes in matters concerning the regulation of and securities trading by brokers-dealers, investment advisers, investment companies, insurance companies and banks.

 Areas of Expertise